pesos/members-list/members-list.md

 **Name**:  Anudeep CVS  <br/>
 **SRN**:  PES1UG19CS070  <br/>
 **Link to Profile**:  [deepcvs](https://github.com/deepcvs)  <br/>
-**About Me**:  I have rudimentary knowledge concerning a couple of things.
+**About Me**:  I have a solid understanding about a few things here and there.
 Love music.
 Flume is the GOAT.  <br/>